vickycye/flood_water_analysis/README.md

 # Welcome!
-Once the internship begins, I'll start contributing to this repository.

 ### Setup Instructions
 If you wish, clone the GitHub repository into a remote server (atmos) via VS Code.